-Den Haag GAA is one of four GAA clubs in the Netherlands.
-The other three are Amsterdam, Groningen and Europe’s youngest GAA club, Maastricht.
+Den Haag GAA is one of three GAA clubs in the Netherlands.
+The other two are Amsterdam and Eindhoven.

 Established in the 1970’s, Den Haag GAA club has over 50 members, of which, over a third are non Irish, comprising French, English, Turkish, Indian, Dutch, Swiss, Australian and German players.

 * The GAA, or the Gaelic Athletic Association, which was founded in 1884, is the governing body of gaelic games in Ireland and throughout the world.
 (For more info: www.gaa.ie)

 Why GAA is better than soccer

 1) The GAA player who played in front of 80,000 at the weekend will be teaching your children, selling you meat or fixing your drains on Monday morning.
 The soccer player who plays in front of 80,000 will be moaning about playing too many games and will be trying to sell you his personalised brand of leisure wear